The Ultimate Guide to the Lucerne Travel Pass

 Some of the highlights at Mt Titlis include the beautiful panoramic views of snow-capped mountains, the Titlis Cliff Wall – the highest suspension bridge in Europe, the Ice Flyer Chairlift, hiking trails and loads more.

-TITLIS ROTAIR operates year round (closed for maintenance 4 – 15 November, 2019).
+TITLIS ROTAIR operates year round (closed for maintenance for two weeks in November).

 Taking a Lake Lucerne boat ride is a fantastic way to admire the region.
 There are a range of different Lake Lucerne boat tours available from short trips to longer ones that take up to 3 hours one way.